Meet Our Team

 Chris Adamski - President

 Chris has been involved in nearly every facet of construction since 1977.
 As a teenager he assisted his step-father with tile installations.
-While attending college he worked as a Rough Carpenter, a Handyman, and a Repair Technician.
-He later picked up skills in electrical, plumbing, and painting.
+While attending college he worked as a rough carpenter, a handyman, and a repair technician.
+He later picked up more skills in the remodeling industry, such as electrical, plumbing, and painting.
 Chris holds a Bachelor of Science Degree from Wayne State University.
-His original plan was to become a Doctor, but when circumstances prevented that from occurring, Chris decided to pursue his other passion….construction.
+His original plan was to become a doctor, but when circumstances prevented that from occurring, Chris decided to pursue his other passion — construction and remodeling.
 The story of how Tri-Pups evolved can be found on WHO WE ARE.

-He is involved in some capacity with every job that Tri-Pups takes on.
+As one of the most experienced remodelers in the team, he is involved in some capacity with every job that Tri-Pups takes on.
 He can usually be seen on the job site lending a helping hand or leading a crew.
 He also prepares all of the written estimates, paychecks, and invoices that Tri-Pups generates.
 For Chris “A Working Dog is a Happy Dog!” is not just a slogan but a way of life.
-He works tirelessly, 365 days each year, to guarantee that the work that we do is done on time, within budget, and with the quality standards that he firmly believes in.
+He works tirelessly, 365 days each year, to guarantee that the work we do is done on time, within budget, and with the quality standards that he firmly believes in.

-Chris enjoys playing racquetball, bicycling, hiking, playing chess, eating Brussel sprouts, and hanging out with his pups.
+Other than being a well-experienced remodeler, Chris enjoys playing racquetball, bicycling, hiking, playing chess, eating Brussel sprouts, and hanging out with his pups.
 He has jumped out of a plane (but doesn’t really want to do that again) and says that another hot air balloon ride is not out of the question.
-Though he has no musical talent, he does like to listen to classic rock and alternative music, but no “Rap Crap”!
+Though he has no musical talent, he does like to listen to classic rock and alternative music, but no “rap crap”!
 He has two left feet when it comes to dancing so don’t expect to see him on the dance floor!

 He is an Alumnus of Pi Kappa Alpha Fraternity, Delta Nu chapter (class of ’86).
 He is currently a member of the Home Builders Association of Michigan (HBA), The Royal Oak Optimist Club, the St. Andrews Society, the Royal Oak Chamber of Commerce and The Ferndale Area Chamber of Commerce.